This virus might be adding to ‘flu’ misery, but you can't get the vaccine

 Adenovirus infections often look like the common cold, or influenza.
 They cause fever, headache, body aches and sometimes but not always cough, stomach distress and breathing problems.
 Some strains cause eye infections.
 There are 52 different strains.

-Kajon and colleagues collected details of adenovirus infections between 2011 and 2015 at colleges, in nursing homes and elsewhere.
+Kajon and colleagues collected details of adenovirus infections from 2011 to 2015 at colleges, in nursing homes and elsewhere.

 “On the basis of the severity of the clinical presentation of some cases in this study, the (adenovirus) vaccine currently licensed for military use should be considered a potentially valuable resource to prevent disease in susceptible populations living in closed communities, such as college settings, summer camps, and long-term care facilities,” they wrote in a report published this week in the journal Emerging Infectious Diseases.

 Most patients may not suffer much, but the virus can cause very severe complications.
-Kajon and colleagues described the case of a 43-year-old Rochester, New York woman, previously healthy, who became infected in 2012 and quickly developed pneumonia and respiratory failure.
-During her hospital stay she suffered brain swelling and bleeding and stayed on a ventilator for more than amonth.
+Kajon and colleagues described the case of a 43-year-old women from Rochester, New York, who was previously healthy but became infected in 2012 and quickly developed pneumonia and respiratory failure.
+During her hospital stay she suffered brain swelling and bleeding and stayed on a ventilator for more than a month.

 A year later, she was still out of breath if she exerted herself.